tmtsoftware/csw/docs/src/main/framework/managing-command-state.md

 Use `updateSubCommand` to update the CRM with the `SubmitResponse` of the sub-commands.
 This can trigger the delivery of the status of the original/parent command when status of all the sub-commands have been updated.
 A `SubmitResponse` indicating failure such as `Cancelled` or `Error` in any one of the sub-commands results in the error status of the parent command.
-Status of any other sub-commands wil not be considered in this case.
+Status of any other sub-commands will not be considered in this case.

 Scala